IBM/integrity-enforcer/docs/ACM/README_DEPLOY_IV_ACM_ENV.md

        $ git push origin master
       ```

-      After ACM hub cluster syncs the polices in the GitHub repository, the updated configration changes in `policy-integrity` will be applied to an ACM managed cluster(s), This will trigger the deployment of IV server in the target namespace specified in the `policy-integry` in the clusters.
+      After ACM hub cluster syncs the polices in the GitHub repository, the updated configuration changes in `policy-integrity` will be applied to an ACM managed cluster(s), This will trigger the deployment of IV server in the target namespace specified in the `policy-integry` in the clusters.

 ## Signing Multiple ACM policies at once.